 Percentage of Americans who trust insurance companies

 Even though customers believe that the ultimate goal of an insurer is to pay as little as possible, insurance companies also have their own pains.
 Policyholders too often cheat and make false claims to receive payouts.
 So the lack of trust is really a mutual issue.
-Blockchain smart contracts in insurance can re-establish trust and make intermediaries obsolete.
-Software algorithms within smart contract code can remove administrative barriers, predetermine all insurance payout scenarios, and automatically execute contract terms, leaving no space for manipulation on either side.
+Smart contracts insurance can re-establish trust and make intermediaries obsolete.
+Software algorithms within smart insurance code can remove administrative barriers, predetermine all insurance payout scenarios, and automatically execute contract terms, leaving no space for manipulation on either side.

 Blockchain smart contracts in insurance can significantly reduce fraud